Joint Learning of Reward Machines and Policies in Environments with Partially Known Semantics: Related Work

 \section{Related Work}

 Previous RL works on providing higher-level structure and knowledge about the reward function focus mostly on abstractions and hierarchical RL; in such cases, a meta-controller decides which subtasks to perform, and a controller decides which actions to take within a subtask (e.g., \cite{konidaris2019necessity,kulkarni2016hierarchical,andreas2017modular}).
-Other works use temporal logic languages to express a specification, and then generate the corresponding reward functions \cite{wen2015correct,li2017reinforcement,sadigh2014learning,aksaray2016q,hasanbeig2018logically,toro2018teaching,wang2021reinforcement,bozkurt2020control,hahn2019omega,carr2020verifiable}.
+Other works use temporal logic languages to express a specification, and then generate the corresponding reward functions, typically using deterministic automata (DA) \cite{wen2015correct,li2017reinforcement, sadigh2014learning,aksaray2016q,hasanbeig2018logically, toro2018teaching,wang2021reinforcement,bozkurt2020control, hahn2019omega,carr2020verifiable}.
 Inspired by \cite{icarte2018using}, we use in this work the concept of reward machines, which encode more compactly and expressively high-level information on the reward function of the agent.
+In particular and unlike DA, reward machines offer the ability of assigning separate state-action reward functions to each of their states; the learning agent obtains rewards depending on the transitions of the reward machine and hence each transition can be viewed as a separate sub-task.
+Therefore, the reward machine gives a certain structure to the agent in the sense that it informs it about the decomposition of the task into sub-tasks and the sequence these sub-tasks must be executed.
+Consequently, the agent learns how and in what sequence to execute the different sub-tasks towards the completion of the overall task.
 Additionally, unlike the works in the related literature, we consider that the reward machine that encodes the task at hand is a priori \textit{unknown}.

 There exists a large variety of works dealing with perception uncertainty \cite{ghasemi2020task,da2019active,agha2014firm,guo2013revising,lahijanian2016iterative,livingston2012backtracking,montana2017sampling,ayala2013temporal,camacho2017non,ramasubramanian2019secure}.
 However, most of these works consider the \textit{planning} problem, which consists of computing an optimal policy by explicitly employing the underlying agent model.
 Furthermore, the considered uncertainty usually arises from probabilistic dynamics, which is resolved either by active-perception procedures, belief-state propagation, or analysis with partially observable Markov decision processes (POMDPs).
 Besides, the works that consider high-level reward structure (like temporal logic \cite{ghasemi2020task,da2019active,guo2013revising,livingston2012backtracking}), assume full availability of the respective reward models, unlike the problem setting considered in this paper.